ISO 28000

-ISO 28000:2022, Security and resilience – Security management systems – Requirements, is a management system standard published by International Organization for Standardization that specifies requirements for a security management system including aspects relevant to the supply chain.
+ISO 28000:2022, Security and resilience – Security management systems – Requirements, is a management system standard published by International Organization for Standardization (ISO) that specifies requirements for a security management system including aspects relevant to the supply chain.

 The standard was originally developed by ISO/TC 8 on "Ships and maritime technology" and published in 2007.
 In 2015 the responsibility for the ISO 28000 series was transferred to ISO/TC 292 on "Security and resilience", who in 2019 decided to start a revision.

 A justification study for the revision was accepted by ISO TMB (Technical Management Board).

 The revised version of ISO 28000 was published on March 15, 2022.

 Scope and contents

 Similar to other management system standards by ISO, the requirements specified in ISO 28000 are generic and intended to be applicable to all organizations, regardless of type, size, and industry.
 However, the extent of applicability of the requirements depends on the organization's environment and complexity.

 ISO 28000:2022 is divided into 10 main clauses and has adopted the harmonized structure and standardized text set out by Annex SL.

 The standard is divided as follows: